-With the introduction of the concept of GST, the government of almost every country uses this as a tool for tax reforms.
+With the introduction of the concept of GST Service in Australia, the government of almost every country uses this as a tool for tax reforms.
 GST is basically indirect taxes that are levied on the supply of goods and services.
 They are charged on the final consumption.
 That means GST has to be paid by one who purchases the good for final use and not for further sales.

 GST has now become a synonym of tax culture.
 It has replaced the existence of multiple taxes like VAT, customs duties, etc. charged by state and central government at various stages of the chain of supply and consumption.

 GST also eliminated the cascading effect of taxes.
 Cascading effect of tax refers to the tax that is charged on tax.
 Like, if a supplier purchases raw materials, then he is liable to pay tax on it along with the cost.
 After procurement, when the good is sold to the final consumer, the final consumer is also charged with tax again on the same material along with the cost and tax previously paid by the supplier.
 But under GST, the supplier can claim back their GST return(only if they are registered).
 So that the final consumer has to pay tax only on the cost.